 Digital Media Lab at the Main Library

-We are excited to open a new Digital Media Lab for the public this spring at the Main Library!
-The original computer lab has been retrofitted to provide more opportunities for the community to create digital content and learn new technologies.
-In addition to the regular computer classes offered in the lab, it will have open hours on a weekly basis for people to come in and work on their own projects.
-The Digital Media Lab has 4 new stations: one for audio conversion; one for digital photography and video editing; a recording space; and a green screen studio area for filming videos.
+The Digital Media Lab has 4 media stations: one for audio conversion; one for digital photography and video editing; a recording space; and a green screen studio area for filming videos.
 Need ideas for projects or help getting started?
 Staff will be on hand during lab hours (see calendar below) to teach you how to use the equipment and offer assistance.
 Patrons will be able to convert personal LPs or cassettes to MP3 for greater listening ease.
 Have things to sell on Etsy or Ebay?
 Visit the lab to use the professional tabletop photography studio to produce great images for online commerce.
 Want to start your own podcast, or narrate your novel into an audiobook?
 The recording space is perfect for you!
 Learn how to make A+ videos for class using the green screen and Final Cut Pro.
 The lab is also available for private use on request for recording projects.
 Please fill out form below to request the space.

 Equipment In Lab: